 This heap layout give us the ability to patch the magic field and load arbitrary ActiveX Control.

 and source code [removed link] for the proof of concept.

-Less suspicious than other methods, and intrusion prevention systems which are based on shellcode detection can not detect it.
+Less suspicious than other methods, and intrusion prevention systems based on shellcode detection can not detect it.

-It requires the proper bug to give write condition, and/or we should leak the memory to find the favorite script object to patch.
+It requires the proper bug to give the write condition, and we should leak the memory to find the favorite script object to patch.

 It may be possible to implement similar methods on the other mentioned primitives.